 If you come up with a good answer, it tells the interviewer that you can 1.
 Think on your feet, and 2.
 Understand the needs of the job and company you’re interviewing for.
 So no pressure.
 Basically your entire interview could balance on this one question.
 If your not sure how to even start this answer, don’t sweat it – as we have created the best tips you’ll need when answering the “So, tell us about you” question.

 Okay, so it doesn’t take a rocket scientist to work that one out, does it?
-Same way you are preparing for questions about your past and current studies, work experience and everything in between, preparing for this question can demonstrate to the interviewer that you prepared.
+Same way you are preparing for questions about your past and current studies, work experience and everything in between, preparing for this question can demonstrate to the interviewer that you prepared and find the company interesting.
 In addition, that you have a good awareness of both yourself in a professional sense.
 Memorise an opening statement that you can deliver quickly and confidently.
 Avoid at all costs hesitating or stammering at this question.

 Keep it short